 To teach your little one to wipe a spill as you do it, simply demonstrate and explain your moves whenever you’re cleaning a spill.
 Give your little one tools of their own to model you.

-Not because other types of cleaning are less important but because it’s something that they mess a lot with (those spotty windows just minutes after you cleaned them ugh!) but they also learn easily.
-So it’s a WIN – WIN!
+Not because other types of cleaning are less important but because it’s something that they mess a lot with (those spotty windows just minutes after you cleaned them ugh! – ahah :D) but they also learn easily.

 Self Care and Care Of Others

-Make sure your child can easily reach the sink, soap and towel.
+Make sure your child can easily reach the sink, soap and towel as the first step.

 There’s a ton of information on potty training so I’m not going to go into details on this.
 I would just say that the best time to start potty training is anytime between 12 and 18 months considering your child’s sings of readiness.